kaelzhang/ctrip-apollo/README.md

  <!-- and class `ApolloClient` is a subclass of [`EventEmitter`](https://nodejs.org/dist/latest-v11.x/docs/api/events.html#events_class_eventemitter). -->

-#### options.updateNotification
+#### options.enableUpdateNotification

-If `options.updateNotification` is enabled, `options.fetchInterval` will be disabled unless polling is [abandoned](https://github.com/kaelzhang/ctrip-apollo#apollopollingretrypolicy-functionretries-pollingretrypolicy).
+If `options.enableUpdateNotification` is set to `true`(the default value), all clusters will start to receive update notification automatically.

 Make sure the timeout of your gateway is configured more than 60 seconds, [via](https://github.com/ctripcorp/apollo/wiki/%E5%85%B6%E5%AE%83%E8%AF%AD%E8%A8%80%E5%AE%A2%E6%88%B7%E7%AB%AF%E6%8E%A5%E5%85%A5%E6%8C%87%E5%8D%97#142-http%E6%8E%A5%E5%8F%A3%E8%AF%B4%E6%98%8E)

+#### options.enableFetch

+If `options.enableFetch` is set to `true` (default value is `false`), all namespaces will fetch new configurations on every time period of `options.fetchInterval`

 ### app.cluster(clusterName?)

 - **clusterName?** `string='default'` the cluster name.
 The cluster name defaults to `'default'`

+Creates a new cluster under the current application.

-Returns `ApolloCluster` a cluster manager.
+Returns `ApolloCluster`

 ### app.namespace(namespaceName?)

-- **namespaceName?** `string='application'` the optional namespace name which defaults to `'application'`
+- **namespaceName?** `string='application'` the optional namespace name which defaults to `'application'` which is the default namespace name of Ctrip's Apollo config service.

-Returns `ApolloNamespace` a namespace manager of the default cluster name.
+Create a new namespace under the default cluster of the current application

+Returns `ApolloNamespace`.

 ## cluster `ApolloCluster`